marco-m/florist/README.md

 ## Use cases

+- Installer: substitute shell scripts / Salt / Ansible / similar tools when building an image with Packer.
-- Substitute shell scripts / Salt / Ansible / similar tools to build images with tools like Packer.
+- Configurer: substitute cloud-init / shell scripts / Salt / Ansible / similar tools to configure an image at deployment time with Terraform.

 ## Non-goals